Planetary health diet: Cost

 The countries shown in pink consume less fruit than recommended by the PHD and other dietary guidelines.
 Fruit is difficult to afford for people with low incomes.

-A Tufts University study found that based on 2011 food prices, the minimum daily cost of the PHD would range from around $2.42 in low-income countries to $2.66 in high-income countries.
+An IFPRI and Tufts University study found that based on 2011 food prices, the minimum daily cost of the PHD would range from around $2.42 in low-income countries to $2.66 in high-income countries.

 These costs are affordable for most of the world, but exceed household income for at least 1.58 billion people.
 The PHD recommends larger quantities of relatively expensive food groups such as dairy, eggs, meat, fish, fruits, and vegetables in place of the high-starch foods that typically dominate the diets of the very poor.
 The study also found that the PHD was about 60% more expensive than the cheapest diet that would provide adequate nutrition.

 In high-income countries, the minimum daily cost of the PHD is less than that of a typical diet for those countries.
 However, in high-income countries, the cost and availability of healthy food varies significantly between regions.
 In Mexico, a study found that people who followed PHD-like diets tended to have lower food costs.

 The EAT-Lancet report spurred discussions on how changes to government policies could be used to make healthy diets more affordable.
 In India, for instance, nearly all food subsidies target rice and wheat, but could be shifted or broadened to cover more nutrient-dense foods.